Section VI: The Administrative Apparatus

 (2) The boroughs shall assume all other administrative tasks.
 The Senate may issue guidelines and general administrative provisions relating to the activities of the boroughs.
 It shall supervise their application and the lawfulness of the administrative apparatus.

-(4) The Senate shall be authorised to delegate additional individual tasks to the boroughs for implementation under specialist supervision.
-Civil servants in the borough administrations may be called upon to supervise schools.
+(4) Civil servants in the borough administrations may be called upon to supervise schools.

 Article 68

-(2) For this purpose joint discussions between the Governing Mayor and the Mayor with the Borough Mayors or deputy Borough Mayors as representatives of the Borough Offices (Council of Mayors) shall be held at regular intervals, at least once a month.
+(2) In addition, joint discussions between the Governing Mayor and the Mayors with the Borough Mayors or deputy Borough Mayors as representatives of the Borough Offices shall be held at regular intervals, at least once a month (Council of Mayors).

-(3) All details shall be regulated by the Administration Act (Gesetz über die Verwaltung).
+(3) All details shall be regulated by law.

 Article 69